pixelbath/pixelbath.com-pyssg/README.md

 * RSS
 * Keys plugin
     * Update to exclude code blocks like RewriteRules
-* Paths for things like:
-    * Tutorials
-    * About
-    * Work - maybe make this a single page
 * Image resizing
     * To theme?
     * To spec?